What is Environmental Health?

 When researchers and monitors are assessing the environmental health of a person or community they are looking at how external elements are impacting the mental, emotional and physical health of the individual, and at large.
 They can come in to do assessments that are focused on decreasing epidemics or childhood morbidity, as well as to improve the overall preventative healthcare measures in the area.
 Environmental health regulations can extend to cover housing, transportation, food and water management as well.
 There is not one aspect of life that is not covered by environmental health as it recognizes the interrelation of all areas of economy and community on a person’s health state.

-Issues Related to Environmental Health
+Critical Issues Related to Environmental Health

 Environmental health addresses all human health related issues which include:-